-- demonstrate broad knowledge of the biomolecules, machinery and information flowwithin living cells, and an appreciation of how these underpin all biological processes, in both normal and diseased states - demonstrate knowledge of key facets of modern biochemistry including: proteins andstructural biology, bioinformatics, advanced molecular biology, cell organisation, signal transduction and its role in diseases such as cancer; and the identification of drug targets
+- Demonstrate broad knowledge of the biomolecules, machinery and information flow within living cells, and an appreciation of how these underpin all biological processes, in both normal and diseased states - Demonstrate knowledge of key facets of modern biochemistry including: proteins and structural biology, bioinformatics, advanced molecular biology, cell organization, signal transduction and its role in diseases such as cancer; and the identification of drug targets

-- demonstrate proficiency in core biochemical laboratory techniques, understandingboth the principles and applications of these methods within the molecular biosciences. - demonstrate familiarity with the risk assessment process, and use this information to operate safely in the laboratory environment. - collect, organise, analyse, evaluate and interpret biochemical data using appropriate quantitative, technological and critical thinking skills.
+- Demonstrate proficiency in core biochemical laboratory techniques, understanding both the principles and applications of these methods within the molecular biosciences. - Demonstrate familiarity with the risk assessment process, and use this information to operate safely in the laboratory environment. - Collect, organize, analyze, evaluate and interpret biochemical data using appropriate quantitative, technological and critical thinking skills. - Apply their knowledge of biochemistry to real-world situations and problems such as biochemical basis of diseases, drug mechanisms, and the development of biotechnological applications.